nickpersico/closeio-emailreports/README.md

 ### Automate The Report With DigitalOcean

+1. Sign up for DigitalOcean and create a droplet: `$5/month - 512MB NY3, Ubuntu 14.04 x64`
+2. Once the droplet gets created, DigitalOcean will email you a root password that you can log into.
+3. Get on the command line and login to your droplet using the password: `ssh root@100.200.300.40`
+4. Once logged in, you should see `root@WHAT_YOU_NAMED_YOUR_DROPLET:~#`.
+This is good.
+5. Type `cd ..` to get into the root of your droplet.
+6. Install Git so you can clone the repo: `sudo apt-get install git-core`.
+7. Install setuptools so we can get pip installed: `curl https://bitbucket.org/pypa/setuptools/raw/bootstrap/ez_setup.py | sudo python -`
+8. Install pip: ` curl https://raw.github.com/pypa/pip/master/contrib/get-pip.py | python -`
+9. Clone the repo: `git clone https://github.com/nickpersico/closeio-emailreports.git`.
+10. Get into the new repo by typing `cd closeio-emailreports`.
+11. Install the necessary dependencies: `pip install -r requirements.txt`
+12. Now you should be ready to use the script, but you need to set up your `_settings.py` and `_keys.py` file.
+13. See steps 5-10 on "Running The Script Locally", but I recommend opening these scripts using nano: `sudo nano _keys.py`.
+14. nano can be tricky for beginners.
+The keys are `CTRL + O` to save, and `CTRL + X` to exit.
+15. Now we need to automate the script to run once a day.
+We'll do by typing `crontab -e`.
+16. Arrow down until you get to blank space below the comments, and now we'll add a cron job.
+17. I like my daily email reports to come out at around 6:30PM Monday-Friday.
+18. The cron job command for that is `21 18 * * 1-5 python /closeio-emailreports/email_report.py`
+19. Hit CTRL + O, Enter, and CTRL + X to save.
+You should see a message list this: `crontab: installing new crontab`
+20. You'll know it worked if you & your team received an email at 6:30PM (local time on the server)!

+Please Note: I highly recommend testing the script in testing mode prior to setting up a cron job.
+The last thing you want is to spam your co-workers when setting this up!

 ### Questions?
 Need a custom report?

 Send me a [note](mailto:nicklpersico@gmail.com?subject=Close.io Email Reports) or a [tweet](https://www.twitter.com/@NickPersico).
 Pull requests welcome!